What is Railway RRB NTPC Exam? - Full Form, Salary, Age limit and Qualification

 • Less Scope for Creativity: Many tasks in RRB NTPC posts are predefined and procedural limiting opportunities for personal innovation and creativity.
 Work must adhere to specific guidelines and standard operating procedures.

-• High Responsibility: Positions such as Station Master, Commercial Apprentice, or Traffic Assistant come with significant responsibilities.
-Any mistakes can directly impact passenger safety, railway services, and public trust.
+• High Responsibility: Positions such as Station Master, Commercial Apprentice or Traffic Assistant come with significant responsibilities.
+Any mistakes can directly impact passenger safety, railway services and public trust.